WillDudley/personal-website/urara/hello-world/the-allure-of-reinforcement-learning/index.svelte.md

 ## Mathematics isn't the only field to notice TD learning

-If the coolness of TD learning from the above perspective isn't enough, this learning paradigm has been derived from a neuroscience perspective.
+If the coolness of TD learning from the above perspective isn’t enough, this learning paradigm has been derived from a neuroscience perspective.
+Hebb’s rule, commonly known as “neurons that fire together, wire together”, has been empirically shown to be true since the 1970s.
+As sensor technology has improved, experimentalists have been able to study neuronal dynamics at a very fine resolution.
+This has led to the observation that the shorter the time between two firing neurons, the more of a learning effect there is.

+All this neuroscience, both experimental and theoretical, has led to the development of models that describe “Hebbian learning”.
+This is, imaginably, an extremely large area of research.
+However, a key observation is that neurons also learn proportional to the difference in time between firings.
+Thus, they use temporal difference learning!
+Some people may not be surprised at this, particularly if they think temporal differences are fundamentally necessary to learning how to act in the world.
+However, to other people, it can be very reassuring to see models derived from theory be validated in the real world.

+(Interested in more cognitive neuroscience?
+Check out chapter 19 of [Neuronal Dynamics](https://neuronaldynamics.epfl.ch/online/index.html) - the entire book is brilliant)

 ## RL is cool, but there's more to discover